Register for Fall 2020 Women’s Panhellenic Recruitment.

 To be eligible to participate in Panhellenic’s Formal Recruitment process, a woman must be a regularly enrolled, full-time undergraduate student who is in good standing with Nicholls State University and has a 2.70 or better cumulative GPA.
 Women who choose to participate in the Recruitment process must pay a registration fee prior to the beginning of Recruitment.
 This fee covers reservations and use of venues, administrative materials, and technology fees.

-Registration for Fall 2020 Men’s IFC Recruitment is not open at this time.
+Register for Fall 2020 Men’s IFC Recruitment.

 Nicholls Greek Life offers many intriguing opportunities for young men–a social setting for men to create life-long bonds, a place to acquire and hone leadership skills, an outlet for the desire to serve the community, and a group that will provide the support necessary to succeed in all areas of life.
 As proof, many young men connect with their fraternity’s alumni for career guidance and even employment opportunities.